inancakduvan/keact/packages/keact/README.md

 ## 🔧 Usage

-### 1. Just define it when/where you need and use it anywhere
+### 1. The simplest way — define anywhere and use everywhere

 ```ts
 // In any component